 - Destruction of red blood cells

 You may experience Iron deficiency anemia as your body attempts to use your iron stores to make more hemoglobin that can carry oxygen to supply to various body cells.
-In this process, your iron store levels may deplete to the point that you may suffer from iron deficient anemia.
+In this process, your iron store levels may deplete to the point that you may suffer from iron-deficient anemia.

 Anemia comes in a few different forms:

 - Pernicious anemia This anemia occurs when the body doesn’t produce enough intrinsic factor, a type of protein that binds with vitamin B12 for its easy absorption in the small intestine.
-Without sufficient amount of intrinsic factor, the body can’t produce an optimum amount of RBCs.
+Without a sufficient amount of intrinsic factor, the body can’t produce an optimum amount of RBCs.

 - Hemolytic anemia: This condition occurs when RBCs die before their normal lifespan of four months or are destroyed prematurely.
 The bone marrow isn’t able to produce enough RBCs to replenish the lost ones, decreasing the blood’s capacity to carry oxygen.1

 - Thalassemia: The condition is characterized when the body produces an abnormal form of hemoglobin that causes premature destruction of RBCs.
 1

 - Aplastic anemia: This rare form of anemia is caused due to a decrease in normal levels of RBCs, White Blood Cells (WBCs), and Platelets in the blood.
 1